phyletica/phyletica.github.io/index.md

 Holder][8].
 -->

-The phyletica lab is broadly interested in understanding how and why there are so many species on our planet.
+The Phyletica Lab is broadly interested in understanding how and why there are so many species on our planet.
 To approach this question, we explore patterns of variation within and among populations of organisms to infer evolutionary history and test models of